 This is not to say that lecture-style learning doesn’t have its place.
 It’s just that now its place seems to be suffocating society itself.
 I want to learn about history and current events; about how to handle money and finances; about how our economy works (what is the Federal Reserve?).
-I want to learn about health and its optimization, and how to cook, and skills for my job, and everything else.
+I want to learn about health and its optimization, and how to develop software, and how to cook, and everything else.
 And between friends, books, and the Internet, I can learn about these things, and do – on my own time.
-At school, I’m on my laptop during lectures, cramming into my head enough information about fossils, theoretical programming languages, and whatever else I need to get good grades.
+At school, I’m on my laptop during lectures, cramming into my head enough information about fossils to get good grades.
 Only afterwards do I get to teach myself what I perceive to be more valuable.

 I don’t think that’s pessimistic; it’s just practical.
 I’m pleasantly surprised when I learn something useful through school, and gain a shred of trust in the system.
 Then I remember how I spent half of Saturday writing an essay about a computer program that will only ever be read by a tired graduate student, and how I spent too much of Sunday staring at slideshows of rocks.
 And then again I begin to lose faith.

 Now, learning about rocks isn’t without its value.
 I’m glad we’re wealthy enough as a society to spend our limited resources studying fossils.
 But there’s an opportunity cost here.
-I could be learning about fossils more efficiently, or about something else more relevant, or I could work and actually contribute to society, rather than drain from it – and in the process, I daresay, learn much more than I’m learning through college.
-After all, we students are in our most energetic years.
-School manages to make them our least productive.
+I could be learning about fossils more efficiently, or about something else more relevant, or I could work and actually contribute to society, rather than drain from it – and in the process, I daresay, learn much more than I’m learning in college.
+After all, students are in their most energetic years.
+School manages to make these years their least productive.
 Here, when we’re not studying things we often won’t mind forgetting, a lot of us are totally screwing around.
 It’s a shame, and a costly one.